valadorinc/dev/README.md

 * Tomcat

 ###(D) Infrastructure as a Service (IaaS)
 Valador deployed the prototype on Amazon Web Services Infrastructure as a Service (IaaS).
-We created used EC2 servers, configured to our needs to host the development, testing, and production platforms.
+We used EC2 servers, configured to our needs to host the development, testing, and production platforms.

 ###(E) Unit Testing
 Unit tests were created to test application modules and compiled into test suite which was integrated into the CI environment.
 Unit test configurations are stored in a config file which is used to easily change test parameters and/or expected results when applicable.
 All builds are automatically run through the test suite by the CI tool and marked as pass or fail.